Gignite/the-cure/README.md

 // Set the model's name
 $user->name('Luke');

-// And persist it to mongo
+// And persist it to MongoDB
 $mapper->save($user);

 // Find the same model